30 A/B Tests to Boost Your SaaS Conversion Rates

 2. What do you do better than everyone else?

-So, it makes sense to display the value proposition above the fold, your real estate area.
-According to a study conducted by Nielsen Norman Group, 80.3% of the visitors focus their attention at the top of the site.
+So, it makes sense to display the value proposition above the fold in your real estate area.
+According to a study conducted by Nielsen Norman Group, 80.3% of visitors focus their attention on the top of the site.

 If visitors land on your website and bounce off just because they do not understand what service you are providing, what is the point?

 Look at this homepage.
-Can you get in 5 seconds what it offers you?
+Can you get it in 5 seconds?

 A/B test your value proposition

 This homepage belongs to Revcontent, a content-discovery platform.
-They recommend content form to other websites based on the content the visitors already reviewed.
+They recommend content from other websites based on what visitors have already reviewed.
 However, the service they offer is not clear in their chosen headline.

 The main headline remains the central piece of copy on your homepage.
 It should stand out and carry your company’s value to the visitors when they land on your homepage.

-A headline that does not convey the right message, about what you are doing as a company, can cost potential customers and increase bounce rate.
+A headline that doesn’t convey the right message about what your company does can cost you potential customers and increase your bounce rate.

-You have just a few seconds to fascinate your visitors, make sure you have a clear and effective headline.
+You have just a few seconds to captivate your visitors; make sure you have a clear, effective headline.

-To charm visitors with your service, you should have a clear value proposition, with the elements of headline, subheadline, and an image that mentions the service you are providing in a simple way.
+To charm visitors with your service, you should have a clear value proposition with a headline, a subheadline, and an image that mentions the service you provide.

 headline a/b testing

-In the example above, Sales Cloud present their value proposition with a question “Want a big jump in revenues?”
+In the example above, Sales Cloud presents its value proposition with a question: “Want a big jump in revenues?”
 They complete the proposition with “Blaze your trail with the world’s #1 CRM platform for sales.”
-From this value proposition, visitors can understand the benefit, big jump in revenues, as well as the main service provided, a CRM platform for sales.
+From this value proposition, visitors can understand the benefits, the big jump in revenue, and the main service provided: a CRM platform for sales.
 You can even glimpse their dashboard at the bottom.

-When in doubt, use Grandma Approach to validate your value proposition.
-This approach considers that you are covered if your grandma can understand your value proposition.
+When in doubt, use the Grandma Approach to validate your value proposition.
+This approach assumes you are covered if your grandma understands your value proposition.
 Everyone will understand your offer.

 However, just going out and about to ask your grandma will not give you any healthy results.
-You can a find better approach by A/B testing your proposition with both segments: visitors that are aware of the service you provide and visitors who do not have any idea about the value you offer.
+You can find a better approach by A/B testing your proposition with both segments: visitors who are aware of the service you provide and those who are not aware of the value you offer.

 4. Test your value proposition

 A/B testing your value proposition, via headline or subheadline, is a surefire way of optimizing your homepage.
-First, you have to determine which aspects of your services/products appeals to your visitors the most, and then you A/B test your ideas as headlines and subheadlines, to find out which ones better convey your value proposition and result in higher conversions.
+First, determine which aspects of your products or services appeal most to your visitors.
+Then you A/B test your ideas as headlines and subheadlines to find which ones better convey your value proposition and drive higher conversions.

 Hero Image

-The hero image is one of the first element visitors notice when they enter your homepage.
-As this image represents what you are selling, it plays an important role in determining your visitors’ website experience.
+The hero image is one of the first elements visitors notice when they enter your homepage.
+As this image represents what you sell, it plays an important role in shaping your visitors’ experience on your website.

-The way SaaS companies use hero image has evolved over time.
-You can check part of Basecamp homepage evolution in this case study.
+The way SaaS companies use hero images has evolved.
+You can check part of the Basecamp homepage evolution in this case study.

-Generally, it is best to give relevance to the value you are proposing to your visitors.
+Generally, it is best to make the value you are proposing relevant to your visitors.
 You want your hero image to evoke the service you offer.
-A strong, relatable hero image also helps in reducing your website bounce rate.
+A strong, relatable hero image also helps reduce your website’s bounce rate.

 A/B testing your images

-The hero image above is an excellent example in which you clear visualize the result promised by the headline, and strong value proposition: “Build your online store with BigCommerce.”
+The hero image above is an excellent example in which you clearly visualize the result promised by the headline and strong value proposition: “Build your online store with BigCommerce.”

-Bigcommerce is a technology company that provides software for ecommerce companies.
-Companies can either use ready-made templates or they can build customizable ones for their websites.
+BigCommerce is a technology company that provides software for e-commerce companies.
+Companies can either use ready-made templates or build customizable ones for their websites.

-In just a few seconds in this homepage, any visitor can understand that the site offers you the convenience of building your ecommerce website in a professional and easy way.
+In just a few seconds on this homepage, any visitor can understand that the site offers you the convenience of building your e-commerce website professionally and easily.

-5. Test real person as a hero shot
+5. Test a real person as a hero shot

-Associating the image of a real person to an offer, instead of a stock photo, increases conversion by 35%, as Marketing Experiments shows us.
+Associating an offer with the image of a real person rather than a stock photo increases conversion by 35%, according to Marketing Experiments.

 A/B test homepage image